amazon-connect/amazon-connect-streams/Documentation.md

    website is hosted on a non-standard port.

 #### A few things to note:
-* Whitelisted domains must be HTTPS.
+* Allowlisted domains must be HTTPS.
-* All of the pages that attempt to initialize the Streams library must be hosted on domains that are whitelisted as per the previous steps.
+* All of the pages that attempt to initialize the Streams library must be hosted on domains that are allowlisted as per the previous steps.
 * All open tabs that contain an initialized Streams library or any other CCP tabs opened will be synchronized.
 This means that state changes made in one open window will be communicated to all open windows.